Jeancoman/rent-management/README.md

 Inputs aren't validated, when testing, don't leave them empty or unexpected bugs may appear.

 The chat is not Real-Time.
 Due to time constraints, I couldn't implement WebSockets but other than that it behaves like a normal chat.
-To send pictures/screenshots, you have to input the URL where the image resource is located and it will be parsed to HTML5.
+To send pictures/screenshots, you have to input the URL where the image resource is located and it will be parsed into HTML5.